 I’d managed to persuade Izzy to come out caching with me, so after a quickish breakfast of cereals and toast we all piled into Dr Evil and headed off for my chosen target of Queensferry.
 I picked there mainly because there was a short circular route that would suit Izzy and myself for the morning, and then a longer walking route alongside the River Dee back into Chester.
 Kas needed to spend some of her afternoon in Chester at the racecourse sorting out running stuff as her race pack hadn’t arrived, plus she’d entered the girls into the mini-marathon too, so she had a fair amount to do in the afternoon.
 In the morning, her and Ami were happy to go and drink posh coffee, eat cakes and read books.
 Fair enough.

 We looped back around towards the impressively named Garden City and called Kas about meeting us at a pub we’d found earlier as she dropped us off.
-I haven’t been into a pub like that for quite some time, and I suspect it will be quite some more time before I go in one again.
+I haven’t been into a pub like that for quite some time.
+I suspect it will be quite some more time before I go in one again.
 The staff seemed friendly enough but the facilities were basic, to say the least, plus when we arrived the place was full of a children’s birthday party, several of whose invitees seemed to suffer from an advanced form of ADHD.
-Maybe it’s just that we are blessed with kids who aren’t particularly boisterous and who generally calm down when you ask them to, but from my perspective these were some kids that needed some serious chill-therapy.
+Maybe it’s just that we are blessed with kids who aren’t particularly boisterous.
+Ours generally calm down when you ask them to.
+But from my perspective these were some kids that needed some serious chill-therapy.
 I was quite glad to get out.

 Whilst still parked up at the pub we all walked over to the Blue Bridge to find another geocache and on the way back we split up – I had about 6 miles ( look at my Caching Afternoon Near Chester Garmin Track ) to walk in a near straight line to get back to Chester and Kas promised to take the girls to a nearby soft play place for a couple of hours before retiring to the racecourse to do the race preparation gubbins.

-Aside from that the geocaching walk back into Chester was fairly quick and fairly fruitful.
-There’s a cycle path that runs alongside the straightened section of the river and most of the caches were either on features of the cycle path or were just down the slope.
+Aside from that the geocaching walk back into Chester was fairly quick and fruitful.
+There’s a cycle path that runs alongside the straightened section of the river.
+Most of the caches were either on features of the cycle path or were just down the slope.
 I think the cycle path is on what Americans would call a levee.
 No sign of any Chevvys being driven to this one though.
 And in Wales in October the levees are most definitely not dry.

 When I got back to Chester Racecourse I found Kas sitting outside a fairly swish looking bar with a big playground wooden ship in the garden.
 The kids had seemingly recovered from their ordeal and were enjoying the afternoon sunshine.
 Kas was downing some coffees and reading some more of her book.
 I went for a beer.
 I felt I’d earned one.

-After which we drove back home again and there was just time to fasten the numbers to everyone’s running shirts for the following morning before putting the kids to bed.
+After which we drove back home again.
+There was just time to fasten the numbers to everyone’s running shirts for the following morning before putting the kids to bed.
 I include Kas in with the kids there as she needed an early night.
 I stopped up to watch Match of the Day and log a few of the caches.
 Most were quite quick logs of the “Quick Easy Find” variety.
-My logs tend not to be particularly exciting, especially those from days like this, as the caches were all much of a muchness and I don’t really go caching so that I can spend ages typing the logs up.
+My logs tend not to be particularly exciting.
+Especially those from days like this, as the caches were all much of a muchness.
+And anyway, I don’t really go caching so that I can spend ages typing the logs up.